At first glance, this writer had just shy of 10,000…

 Plus, Google Photos offers a print store, allowing you to create photo books or prints that you can share with friends and family.

 A free, personal account on Box offers up to 10 GB of storage for your files.
 There is a 250 MG limit per file, which may prevent some videos from uploading.
-But like other tools, it offers access to your files across multiple devices and allows you to share large files securely.
+Like other tools, it offers access to your files across multiple devices.
+And it allows you to share large files securely.
 By downloading the Box app, you can upload your photos from your device to store in the cloud.
 For more storage, you can upgrade to the Personal Pro plan for up to 100 GB.

 Windows OneDrive is a little unique compared to Google Photos, allowing you to store photos, videos, and other files and to find everything in one place.
 Using a catchall drive like this requires an extra focus on organization, so be sure to create albums.
 You may even want to name photos so you can find them more easily.
 OneDrive also automatically creates tags for photos so you can search by keyword.

-Like iCloud, OneDrive offers 5 GB of storage for free, and allows you to access photos and files across multiple devices.
+Like iCloud, OneDrive offers 5 GB of storage for free.
+It also allows you to access photos and files across multiple devices.
 For more storage, you will need to upgrade your account, starting at 100 GB.

 The iCloud Photos tool syncs with the Photos app on your iPhone or other Apple device to automatically store your favorite memories.
-The process is automatic, syncing whenever your fully-charged device is connected to WiFi, so you don’t ever have to worry about remembering to back up your photos.
+The process is automatic, syncing whenever your fully-charged device is connected to WiFi.
+You don’t ever have to worry about remembering to back up your photos.
 Any editing or changes you make on one device will sync across iCloud Photo library, so you have consistent files.

 Creating an iCloud account automatically grants you 5 GB of storage, or about 2,500 photos.
 Once that storage is filled, you will need to upgrade your account to pay for more, starting at 50 GB.